 “Yeah, four,” I responded.
 I was determined to make sure nothing stood between me and this experience.
 I could still remember me and my true love’s first times together.
 Back then she was really something to flaunt.
 Her smooth movement and inexplicable flickering lights turned every head on the block.
 But that was a decade ago.
 All that she had now was inner beauty.
 Time had changed things, and I secretly craved the excitement of a fresh new affair.
 I wasn’t proud of myself, but there I was with the 10-years-younger Doom 3, while she waited faithfully at home on a hard drive.

-After about thirty minutes of exploring her thoroughly I finally got what my one-track mind had been waiting for: A zombie rushed through the door towards me, pistol in hand.
+After about 30 minutes of exploring her thoroughly, I finally got what my one-track mind had been waiting for: a zombie rushed through the door toward me, pistol in hand.
 I dashed behind a computer console, expecting him to take the shorter path to me.
 He took a less predictable path, caught me off guard and shot me in the back.
 I spun and carefully pointed my aiming reticule at his forehead.
 After stripping the corpse, I made my way to the next room and found another zombie shambling towards me.
 He faded in and out of existence with each flash of the lights.
 As I shot and back-peddled, I noticed his empty stare and his snarl, and they sent chills down my spine for a moment of disbelief as my pistol’s bullet sent the walking dead flying back and over a ledge.
-I stared down at the still body almost feeling like I could touch it as the various light sources played on its surfaces.
-One thing was for sure, Doom 3 was the most visually impressive game I’d ever seen.
+I stared down at the still body, almost feeling like I could touch it as the various light sources played on its surfaces.
+One thing was for sure: Doom 3 was the most visually impressive game I’d ever seen.

 Over the next quarter-hour or so I took my time getting reacquainted with my trusty FPS skills, ducking behind corners, retreating through doors, charging and circle-strafing, just like the good old days.
 Then, just as I started to feel in stride, I heard a familiar hiss behind me.
 A lanky, leather-skinned humanoid figure dropped down behind me, and I instinctively drew my virgin shotgun.